Emissions of harmful substances to air

 Air Pollutant Emissions Inventory

-Canada's Air Pollutant Emissions Inventory is prepared and published by Environment and Climate Change Canada.
+Canada's Air Pollutant Emissions Inventory (APEI) is prepared and published by Environment and Climate Change Canada.
 The inventory provides data and estimates on releases of air pollutants from human activities.
-These pollutants contribute to the issues of smog, acid rain, reduced air quality and climate change.
+These pollutants contribute to the formation of smog and acid rain; reduced air quality and contribute to climate change.
 Improvements to the inventory are made periodically as new emission estimation methods are adopted and additional information is made available.
-Historical emissions are updated on the basis of these improvements.
+Historical emissions are updated based on these improvements.

 National Pollutant Release Inventory